 With steeper falls in job vacancies than in the 2008 financial crisis, the Covid-19 pandemic has caused many students to graduate into an uncertain and rapidly declining job market.
-Over half a million young people have signed up for universal credit since the lockdown, meaning the need for graduate jobs is higher than ever, and a large enterprise plays a big part in providing more opportunities.
+Over half a million young people have signed up for universal credit since the lockdown that began in March 2020, meaning the need for graduate jobs is higher than ever.
+Large enterprise plays a big part in providing thoose opportunities.

-In the UK, a large enterprise can be defined as a company with a least 250 employees, but often, they in fact have many more than this.
+In the UK, a large enterprise is a company with a least 250 employees, but often, they have many more than this.
 In 2019, it was reported there were only 7,700 large businesses in the UK in comparison to over 5 million small businesses.

 As a large business, there is no one better to support graduates through this challenging time, while also giving yourself the best chance of dealing with the effects of the economic crisis.
 Your size and success as a large business give you a unique opportunity to invest in the future potential of graduates, in a time when other businesses might not be able to afford it.